Akuukis/beancount_share/README.md

 The percentage share tag splits transaction into 2 transactions where your debtors part is the percentage specified and yours - all the rest.

 How to use
 -----------------------------------------------------------------------

 Tag your transaction with a tag + name + debtors' percentage:

 ```
-2020-01-01 * "BarAlice" "Drinks with friend Bob" #share-Bob-40%
+2020-01-01 * "BarAlice" "Drinks with friend Bob" #share-Bob-40p
     Assets:Cash               -10.00 USD
     Expenses:Food:Drinks
 ```

-Do not forget to add % sign, otherwise it will be considered an amount tag!
+Note: do not forget to add `p` (a **p**ercent, but beancount doesn't allow "%" sign itself), otherwise it will be considered an amount tag!

 What happens
 -----------------------------------------------------------------------